#watcher #filesystem #watchexec

 Filterers are split into their own crates, so they can be evolved independently:

-• The Globset filterer implements the default Watchexec filter, and mimics the pre-1.18 behaviour as much as possible.
+• The Globset filterer implements the default Watchexec CLI filtering, based on the regex crate's ignore mechanisms.

-• The Tagged filterer is an experiment in creating a more powerful filtering solution, which can operate on every part of events, not just their paths.
+• The Tagged filterer was an experiment in creating a more powerful filtering solution, which could operate on every part of events, not just their paths, using a custom syntax.
+It is no longer maintained.

 • The Ignore filterer implements ignore-file semantics, and especially supports trees of ignore files.
 It is used as a subfilterer in both of the main filterers above.